SyntaxSpin/Tool-Telegram/README.md

 - Send messages on telegram as a bot, easily.

 > [!WARNING]
-> This project is being re-written.
+> This project will be re-writted.

 <p align="center">
     <img width="150" height="350" src="assets/screenshots/A.png">